-1. Prayer & Praise
+1. Prayer

 You begin with prayer.
-In addition to praying for the seminar time, there should be time to praise and pray for personal needs and for ministry matters.
+In addition to praying for the seminar time, there should be time to pray for personal needs and for ministry matters.
 This really helps the group to come together like a family.
 There are different ways to do that.
 Your group can sometimes hold hands like a family.
-Another time, you may have two or three praise or pray together for a few issues.
-You can use the method of conversational prayer which you learned about in the "Basic Christian Life" lessons.
-It is so important to get people involved in each other's lives.
+Another time, you may have two or three pray together for a few issues.
+You can use the method of conversational prayer which you learned about in the Basic Christian Life course.
+It is so important to get people in each other's lives.